edgecollective/edge-blog/projects/ojofeliz.md

 # Planned monitoring strategy

 Because of the remote location of the water storage tanks and uncertain cellular coverage, we have decided to develop a satellite modem-based monitoring system.
 Currently, we are unsure as to whether the satellite modem (and accompanying solar panel) would best be situated directly on top / next to the storage tank, or whether a location 100+ feet away might better optimize solar energy and minimize obstacles to satellite coverage.
-We are therefore designing the system to include a 'low-power, remote radio (LoRa) depth sensor node', which will be situated on the tank, and relay its data to a 'LoRa-satellite-modem gateway' somewhere within radio range.

 | [![](/img/ojofeliz/system_overview.png)](/img/ojofeliz/system_overview.png) |
 |:--:|
 |**Fig 3.** The overall approach to monitoring the water storage tanks. |

+We are therefore designing the system to include a 'low-power, remote radio (LoRa) depth sensor node', which will be situated on the tank, and relay its data to a 'LoRa-satellite-modem gateway' somewhere within radio range (Fig 3).

 The satellite modem will then send water level data to an online database, allowing Grass Nomads LLC to access up-to-date water level over the internet or on their phones, anywhere they have access to internet or cellular service.
-(For a schematic overview of the system, see Figure 3 below.)

 # Planned hardware components